Akira Kurosawa: Childhood and youth (1910–1935)

 Kurosawa was born on March 23, 1910, in Ōi Town, Ebara County (now Higashi-Ōi in the Shinagawa ward of Tokyo).
 However, he once claimed he was born in Akita and later came to Tokyo as an infant.
 His mother, Shima (1870–1952), came from a merchant's family in Osaka; his father, Isamu (1864–1948), was a member of a samurai family from Akita Prefecture and worked as the director of the Army's Physical Education Institute's lower secondary school.
 Akira was the eighth and youngest child of the moderately wealthy family, with two of his siblings already grown up at the time of his birth and one deceased, leaving him to grow up with three sisters and a brother.

 In addition to promoting physical exercise, Isamu was open to Western traditions, and considered theatre and cinema to have educational merit.
-He encouraged his children to watch films; a young Kurosawa viewed his first films at the age of six.
+He encouraged his children to watch films; a young Kurosawa saw his first film at age six.
 He attended elementary school and became close friends with Keinosuke Uekusa, while an important formative influence was his teacher Mr. Tachikawa, whose progressive educational practices ignited in him first a love of drawing and then an interest in education in general.
 During this time, he also studied calligraphy and Kendo swordsmanship.